 As mentioned earlier, you can’t publish images which depict a private act, or images captured on private land where the landowner forbids photography.
-Nor can you publish photographs which are defamatory (or indecent if the subject is a minor).
+Nor can you publish photographs which could be perceived as defamatory in some way.

 I’ve received a complaint from someone appearing in one of my pictures, what do I do?